What is the difference between the Wired for Reading Teacher’s Manual and Word-Wires?

 Can I buy the Wired for Reading Teacher’s Manual without attending a training?

-No, it is included in the materials you receive as part of the training and is only available to Wired for Reading® alumni.
+No, it is included in the materials you receive as part of the training and is only available for separate purchase to Wired for Reading® alumni.

 What assessments are included?